adelowo/worldmap/README.md

 ```

+> to disable all outputs to stdout, use the noop printer by passing the -output
+flag.
+It can be anything

 ```
 City (Bee) was just been destroyed by alien (David) and alien (Emma) (in iteration 0) City (Bee) was just been destroyed by alien (Abigail) and alien (Emma) (in iteration 0)